 Joining this core trio at select shows is Jason Fridley, a jazz-trained multi-instrumentalist who anchors the band on bass and also cuts loose on alto saxophone.

-The dynamic range and improvisational power of the full band is featured on the album Almost There.
-Below are studio tracks by the band and a sampler of live videos.
+The dynamic range and improvisational power of the full band is captured on the new album Live and Listening.
+Below is a sampler of live videos.

 Quartet live at the 443, May 2019